apnadkarni/blt/doc/drawerset.rst

     The default is "none".

+  **-scale** *scaleName*
+    Specifies the scale of the steps when transitioning between open and closed positions. *ScaleName* can be "linear", or "logarithmic"".

+    **linear**
+      Steps are interpolated on a linear scale between 0.0 and 1.0.
+    **logarithmic**
+      Steps are interpolated using the log of the value.

   **-showhandle** *boolean*
     Indicates if the handle for *drawerName* should be displayed.
 The default is "1".

+  **-shrink** *boolean*

+  **-side** *sideName*
+    Specifies the side of the drawerset widget to slide the drawer in/out from. *SideName* can be "bottom" "top", "left" or "right".
+    The default is "right".

   **-size** *numPixels*

+  **-steps** *numSteps*
+    Specifies how may steps the transition from open/closed should take.
+    The default is "10".

   **-tags** *tagList*
     Specifies a list of tags to associate with the drawer.  *TagList* is a